 Any person, business or organisation can give feedback, regardless of where you live.

-I don’t own a house, can I still make a submission?
+I don’t own a house, can I still give feedback?

 Absolutely.
 Just because you don’t own a house doesn’t mean you don’t have a say.
 A consent could last for 35 years, and in that time you may be a homeowner.
 We also can’t rule out that landlords could pass on costs to tenants.
 Even if the cost doesn’t impact you, you might want to have a say on where wastewater is discharged to.

 We’re on tight timeframes to get our resource consent application in.
-Once we get your feedback, we’ll collate it and put it together with a wide variety of other information to present to Council in December 2020.
-The consultation has been extended by 10 days, to 5pm on Friday 10 July.
+Once we get your feedback, we’ll collate it and put it together with a wide variety of other information to present to Council in mid-2021.

 This decision impacts on the community now and into the future, so there is no age limit to making a submission.